ORCID: the unique identifier for authors of scientific work

 What is ORCID?

 ORCID stands for 'Open Researcher and Contributor IDentity' and its mission is to make visible the transparent and reliable links between research, grants and innovation activities.
 The findability of information is improved with ORCID.
 It also makes it easier to generate reports and analyses, for example on the number of publications by researchers affiliated to a particular university or the total scientific output within the Netherlands.
-ORCID also provides direct added value for the researcher himself: it is a personal signature that allows the researcher to automatically fill his or her profile with the research output as registered in the institution's CRIS ('Current Research Information System').
+In addition, ORCID provides direct added value for the researcher himself: it is a personal signature that allows the researcher to automatically fill his or her profile with the research output as registered in the institution's Research Information System (RIS).
 This generates an up-to-date overview of the researcher's scientific output.

 Why ORCID?

 In bibliographic systems, it often happens that sources are attributed to the wrong author.
 Personal names can change over time and look very similar.
-For example, authors may change institutions and be working somewhere else in the meantime.
+For example, authors may change institutions and now work somewhere else.
 ORCID provides a unique and persistent 'identifier' for researchers to link to their research output, making this more distinguishable.

 ORCID consortium in the Netherlands